aayush97/semeval2023-afrisenti/README.md

 2. Run the command `python -m venv .venv` to setup the virtual environment
 3. Activate the virtual environment using `source .venv/bin/activate`
 4. Install the requirements `pip install -r requirements.txt`

+### Training the model

-5. The following commandline options are available for training the model
+The following commandline options are available for training the model

 ```
 Usage: python -m src.models.train_model [OPTIONS]